ChelseaChanu/CountDown-timer/README-template.md

 # Frontend Mentor - Launch countdown timer solution

 This is a solution to the [Launch countdown timer challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/launch-countdown-timer-N0XkGfyz-).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents